 - And come with advanced, built-in analytics

 A 2020 Gallup survey revealed that 62% of employees report working remotely at least part of the time.
-Intranets—at least as they were designed until fairly recently—have limited reach, never having been meant to handle what in our mobile age has become the crucial task of easily and effectively sharing relevant information to an increasingly dispersed and decentralized workforce.
+Intranets—until fairly recently—had limited reach.
+They weren't meant to handle what in our mobile age has become the crucial task of easily and effectively sharing relevant information to an increasingly dispersed and decentralized workforce.

-CON: Employee communications and the employee experience are two sides of the same coin.
-Today’s internal communication needs to be personalized and timely, and the same goes for the way it’s distributed.
+Employee communications and the employee experience are two sides of the same coin.
+Today’s internal communication should be personalized and timely, and the same goes for the way it’s distributed.

 Managing content for maximum relevance means synchronizing its distribution though HR and content management systems, and mapping this information so that it can meet and guide people at all of the many touchpoints of the employee journey.